pycontw/pybot22/README.md

-# PyCon Apac 2022 Discord Bot
+# PyCon APAC 2022 Discord Bot

-This is a discord bot for running the PyCon Apac 2022 gather town games.
+This is a discord bot for running the PyCon APAC 2022 gather town games.

 To run the bot, a running MySQL server is required.